WhalesDbayor/public-api/README.md

 ```

 ### **Response Format**
-The API returns a JSON response with the following structure:
+The API returns a JSON response with the following format:

 ```json
 {